operator-playground-io/MinIO-Operator-tile/cover.md

 ![Logo](_images/logo.png)

+### Overview:

 MinIO is a high performance distributed object storage server, designed for large-scale private cloud infrastructure.
 MinIO is designed in a cloud-native manner to scale sustainably in multi-tenant environments.
 Orchestration platforms like Kubernetes provide perfect launchpad for MinIO to scale.
 MinIO is Open Source, Enterprise-Grade, Amazon S3 Compatible Object Storage.
-MinIO-Operator brings native MinIO, MCS, and KES support to Kubernetes.
+MinIO-Operator brings native MinIO, MCS and KES support to Kubernetes.

-### Key features :
+Some of the key features are:

 - SQL Select
 - Encryption & WORM